-Although the University does not have a formal policy, University strives to maintain security and safety at any property owned or controlled by the University.
-The following information is provided in an effort to assist students and visitors to Cal State LA Downtown.
+Although the University does not have a formal policy, the University strives to maintain security and safety at any property owned or controlled by the University.
+The following information is provided in an effort to assist students and visitors at The Alhambra.